-The legacy of masturbation
+The Legacy of Self-Pleasure

 Self-pleasure, or masturbation, is usually thought of as the act of stimulating the genitals, often with one, or both hands for sexual pleasure.
 Masturbation has a somewhat shameful legacy in our culture.
 Not so long ago, it was believed that masturbation caused blindness and insanity, and could even make the sexual organs fall off!
 In fact, Kellogg’s Corn Flakes was invented by John Harvey Kellogg in the late 19th century as a cure for masturbation.
 The now popular breakfast cereal was originally meant to help prevent the practice from happening, as the inventor thought of it as an ‘abominable crime’.

 In fact, masturbation is natural and healthy, and something that babies and children naturally do as part of their sexual development, out of both curiosity and pleasure.
 There is to date no evidence to show that the practice impairs physical or mental health.
 Nevertheless, because of the stigma that touching one’s own genitals often carries, many people learn to masturbate quietly, quickly and secretly.
 This is because we often develop fears around being heard, caught or seen, and so develop the practice in private and in secret.
 Another common side effect of rushing to finish is that self-pleasuring can become both genital and orgasm focused, yet it can be so much more.

 - Take more time.
 It is a good idea to set aside some time when you will not be disturbed.
 Try starting by self-pleasuring for half an hour to an hour, or whatever length of time feels good to you

 - Create a pleasant atmosphere.
 Light some candles, put on some music you like, light some incense – anything to please your senses